-In early 2019, certain third-party pharmaceutical companies launched, at risk, generic film products for buprenorphinenaloxone.
-Also, in early 2019, Indivior, through Sandoz Inc. ("Sandoz"), began to market and sell an authorized generic sublingual film product for Suboxone, which we also exclusively manufactured and supplied.
-On October 15, 2019, Indivior publicly announced that, in order to mitigate the impact from the recent passage of H.R.
-438- Continuing Appropriations Act, 2020, and Health Extenders Act of 2019, which came into effect on October 1, 2019, and which includes changes to the methodology for calculating average manufacturer price for branded drugs, Indivior had given notice to Sandoz of Indivior's intention to cease production of the authorized generic sublingual film product.
-As of mid-April 2020, Suboxone branded products retain approximately 40% of film market share.
-Indivior accounted for 79% and 88% of our total revenues for the threemonth periods ended at March 31, 2020 and 2019, respectively.
-Our total revenue mix is expected to shift to a higher proportionate share of proprietary product sales in future years as we continue to grow Sympazan revenues and pursue the launch of other products in our pipeline, assuming FDA approval.
-While revenues are expected to decrease in 2020 for Suboxone, our manufacturing price for Suboxone increased in the first quarter of 2020 which is expected to positively impact gross margin contribution from manufacturing and supply revenue throughout the year.
+In early 2019, certain third-party pharmaceutical companies launched, at risk, generic film products for buprenorphine-naloxone.
+As of mid-July 2020, Suboxone branded products retain approximately 40% of film market share as generic film-based products have penetrated this market.
+Indivior accounted for 48% and 86% of our total revenues for the six-month periods ended June 30, 2020 and 2019, respectively.
+Our total revenue mix is expected to shift to a higher proportionate share of proprietary product sales in future years as we continue to grow Sympazan revenues and pursue the launch of other products in our pipeline, assuming FDA approvals.

 We manufacture all of our licensed and proprietary products at our FDA- and DEA-inspected facilities and anticipate that our current manufacturing capacity is sufficient for commercial quantities of our products and product candidates currently in development.
 We have produced over 2 billion doses of Suboxone since 2006.
-Not all collaborative or licensed products of the Company that may be commercially launched in the future will necessarily be manufactured by the Company.
+Not all collaborative or licensed products of the Company that may be commercially launched in the future will necessarily be manufactured by the Company, such as Kynmobi.
 Our products are developed using our proprietary PharmFilm® technology and know-how.
-The COVID-19 pandemic could negatively impact our continued commercialization of Symapazan, impact demand for our approved products and development and commercialization of other products in our pipeline.
+The COVID-19 pandemic could negatively impact our continued commercialization of Sympazan, impact demand for our approved products and development and commercialization of other products in our pipeline.